 Under the terms of the Merger Agreement, prior to the consummation of the Merger, Superior must obtain a new credit facility, which may be in the form of an offering of senior notes, or secured or unsecured bank debt, or any other form reasonably satisfactory to Cardinal and the Funds (the "Financing"), containing usual and customary covenants, and on terms that are mutually agreed upon by Superior and Cardinal, in a principal amount that will produce proceeds sufficient to repay or refinance certain indebtedness of Cardinal and Superior.
 Cardinal has agreed to assist Superior in the arrangement of the Financing.
 As of March 31, 1999, the amount of the outstanding indebtedness of each of Cardinal and Superior that would be repaid or refinanced with the proceeds of the Financing and the Equity Contribution, or otherwise restructured on terms mutually satisfactory to Superior and Cardinal, was approximately \$128 million and \$25 million, respectively.
-The completion of the Financing is a condition to the consummation of the Superior is currently reviewing several indications interests from lenders for the Financing.
+The completion of the Financing is a condition to the consummation of the Merger.
+Superior has accepted an indication of interest from a lender for the Financing and is proceeding to assist the lender in completing its review and documenting the Financing.